Time Management Statistics (2026 Edition)

 Let’s look at the global commuting data.

-Istanbul’s people lose 4 days per year to traffic congestion
+Istanbul’s people lose almost 5 days per year to traffic congestion

 Wherever you are in the world, you can’t avoid getting stuck in traffic now and then.

-Yet, some citizens have it worse than others — losing hours per day stuck behind their wheels waiting for the traffic to move an inch.
+Yet some citizens have it worse than others — losing hours per day stuck behind their wheels, waiting for traffic to move an inch.

-According to the INRIX 2024 Global Traffic Scorecard, Istanbul tops the list of the most congested cities.
-In particular, Istanbul’s citizens waste 105 hours per year in traffic jams.
+According to the INRIX 2025 Global Traffic Scorecard, Istanbul ranks as the most congested city.
+In particular, Istanbul’s citizens waste 118 hours per year in traffic jams.
+This translates to 4.9 days per year.

-Unfortunately, as the report suggests, the rest of the world doesn’t fall far behind the largest city in Turkey.
+As the report suggests, the rest of the world doesn’t fall far behind Turkey’s largest city.
 Here are the top 10 cities with the highest traffic delays:

-The costs of traffic delays on society go beyond lost time — impacting the environment and commuters’ mental health.
+The costs of traffic delays to society go beyond lost time — they also impact the environment and commuters’ mental health.

 Effective time management matters in every stage of life — especially during high school and college.